jbaron/cats/README.md

 2. Go to the cats directory

-3. The following will compile the required tsworker.js file:
+3. The following will compile the required files:

         tsc "@build"

-4. Now the only thing left is to compile the main.js file:

         tsc "@build2"
+        tsc "@build3"

 That is all there is to it.
-The lib directory should now have an updated main.js and tsworker.js file and you are ready to run CATS editor.
+The lib directory should now have an updated main.js, tsworker.js and uml.js files and you are ready to run CATS editor.

 Couldn't have done it without ....